Innovation never takes a day off. Neither can a technology leader’s personal brand.

 We leverage a bespoke development process that aligns the career stories of qualified CTO, CIO, CISO, CPO, and CDO candidates—as well as the leaders who are bound for those roles—with the expectations of search firms like Korn Ferry, Heidrick & Struggles, and Russell Reynolds.
 If you’re actively pursuing your next chapter, stealthily exploring and architecting what’s next, or positioning yourself as a long-term target of acquisition, we have tools and perspectives to ensure your story is positioned to take those steps.

-Many of The Redick Group’s clients are widely recognized leaders in their fields.
-Details in these case studies have been fictionalized or blended for the sake of discretion.
+Many of The Redick Group’s clients are recognized leaders.
+Details in these case studies have been fictionalized for discretion.

 -